 Upcycle and Recycle

-Traditionally on a farm, you make the best of what you have and by upcycling materials and recycling furniture, you can breathe new life into something old.
+Traditionally on a farm, you make the best of what you have, and by upcycling materials and recycling furniture, you can breathe new life into something old.
 Building your own lawn furniture or adding a homemade swing brings a homey touch to the landscape.

 Florida Landscape Ideas

-Florida is more tropical than anything else and when looking at Florida-inspired landscape ideas, the selection is important as the weather is a defining factor.
+Florida is more tropical than anything else, and when looking at Florida-inspired landscape ideas, the selection is important as the weather is a defining factor.
 Have a look at what we know.

 While you may think that plants thrive in great weather, heat is a different thing.
-Find plants that work well in high temperatures and utilise them.
+Find plants that work well in high temperatures and utilize them.
 Even citrus trees or palms would look great in a landscape that is inspired by Florida.